Constitution of Student Government Association

 The President shall be elected by the student body to be the chief executive officer and administrative head of the SGA.
 The President shall:

-1. Create meeting agendas, and preside at all regular and special meetings of SGA General Assembly and the SGA Executive Committee (unless the President designates a Vice-President or another Executive Committee Member to preside);
+1. Create meeting agendas for all regular and special meetings of SGA General Assembly and the SGA Executive Committee;

 2. Represent the student body at all official College functions by invitation;